LeoSerena/MasterMLProject/Submission/README.txt

             contains all the methods regarding data import

         - MLproj1
-            repport giving all detail informations on the results
+            report giving all detail informations on the results

 ## USAGE